-Canada Summer Jobs provides funding to not-for-profit organizations, public-sector employers and small businesses with 50 or fewer employees.
+Canada Summer Jobs provides funding to not-for-profit organizations, public-sector employers and small businesses with 50 or fewer full-time employees.
 This funding is designed to create summer jobs for young people aged 15 to 30 who are full-time students intending to return to their studies in the next school year.

 CanExport SMEs is looking to help small and medium-size enterprises located in Ontario increase their access to global markets.
 Companies with a maximum of 500 full-time equivalent employees and who have declared between $100K to $100M in annual revenue during the last 12 months in Canada may qualify.
 Eligible applicants may receive up to $75,000 in CanExport SMEs funding to cover up to 75% of international market development activities.
 Applications are accepted year-round and assessed on a first-come, first-served basis, and most applications are approved within 60 business days.

 The Co-operative Education Tax Credit is a refundable tax credit for Ontario-based co-op employers who hire students enrolled in a co-operative education program at an Ontario university or college.
 Corporations can claim 25% of eligible expenditures (30% for small businesses), for up to a maximum credit of $3,000 per co-op term.
 Most co-op terms range from a minimum period of ten weeks up to a maximum of four months.
 Eligible corporations can claim the tax credit on Schedule T2SCH550 of their T2 Corporation Income Tax Return.